ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/09-12-testcontainers-postgresql-ssl.md

     alt: Testcontainers with PostgreSQL and SSL
     hidden: false
 ---
-Using Testcontainers with PostgreSQL over SSL/TLS (with client certificates)

 This guide walks you through running PostgreSQL in Testcontainers with SSL enabled and client-certificate authentication (verify-full).
 It explains:
 - How to generate a CA, server, and client certificates.
 - How to prepare certificate/key files and the right formats/permissions.